Live Streams

 • RTMP Ingest - Receive live streams from OBS Studio, Wirecast, vMix, FFmpeg, and other encoders

-• Multi-Platform Restreaming - Simultaneously push to YouTube, Twitch, Facebook Live, and custom RTMP destinations
+• Multi-Platform Restreaming - Simultaneously push to YouTube, Twitch, Facebook, Instagram, TikTok, and custom RTMP destinations

-• Radio Streaming - Full Shoutcast/Icecast server with DJ connections and listener tracking
+• Shoutcast Radio - SHOUTcast v2 server with DJ connections and listener tracking

-• Radio Automation - 24/7 automated radio with playlists, scheduling, and crossfade
+• Radio Automation - 24/7 automated radio with playlists, scheduling, satellite sources, and crossfade

 Supported Input Formats